teamwire/platform/packer/README.md

 Building a VM image or Vagrant box with packer
 ==============================================

-Packer can create images and Vagrant boxes for various Hypervisors.
+Packer can create images and Vagrant boxes for various hypervisors.
-The table below shows the names of the various configuration.
+The table below shows the names of the various configurations.

 Hypervisor   | Vagrant Box                        | packed image
 -------------|------------------------------------|---------------------------------